mongodb/atlas-sdk-go/docs/doc_2_error_handling.md

 apiError.SetError("Mocked error")
 ```

-Struct can be passed as `error` for all SDK mocked methods.
+Struct can be passed as `error` for the all SDK mocked methods.